GoogleCloudPlatform/aspnet-docker/tools/README.md

 This script does not perform cleanup, the idea being that you might want to need to debug tests, re-run the tests manually after you are done, etc...
 To clean up you can just use `gcloud` to delete the versions created by this script.
 The versions are named after the directory name.

 ## The build_all.sh script.
 The [`build_all.sh`](./build_all.sh) script is a helper script to build all runtime images and the builder image in a single command.
-It will use the currently selected GCP project by default, but you can override the Docker namespace to use in the parameter.
+It will use the currently selected GCP project as the Docker repository by default but you can override the repo by specifying it as the parameter of the script.

 ## The test_all.sh script.
 The [`test_all.sh`](./test_all.sh) script is a helper script to run all of the integration tests in a single command.